kubernetes-sigs/kueue/keps/3589-manage-jobs-selectively/README.md

 that have a `queue-name` label and (b) will manage all instances of supported Kinds that do not have a `queue-name` label if they are in namespaces that match `managedJobsNamespaceSelector`.

-We migrate away from using `podOptions.namespaceSelector` over the course of several releases.
-Ideally we remove it from the `Configuration` struct as part of going to the `v1` API level.
+We deprecate `podOptions.namespaceSelector` and remove it in a future release.

 ### User Stories (Optional)